Fragtality/PilotsDeck/README.md

 You can also specify a *Different Color* when the Values match.
 This Color has priority over both inheritted or customized Font Settings.
 This Color is also used for the Frame, if *Draw Frame* is enabled.
 * **Tweak Position**: This defines the Rectangle (the "Box") the Text is drawn on the current Background defined as *"X; Y; Width; Height"*.
 If *Draw Frame* is enabled, it is relative to the Frame's *Size & Position*.
 If it not enabled it is relative to the whole Button.
 The Text is always drawn horizontal/vertical centered within that Box.
 When *Draw Frame* is toggled this will reset to the respective Default.
 <br/><br/>
-### Simple Button / Display Value with Button
+### Simple Button / Display Value with Switch
 ![ActionSwitch](img/SimpleButton.png)![ActionDisplaySwitch](img/DisplaySwitchTcas.png)<br/>
 Since Display Value is explained above and a simple Button has nothing much to configure visually, we can concentrate on how a "Mapping" is done - how you can define what is send to the Sim.
 * **Action Type**: Defines the Type of Action.
 There's nothing more to add, if you're familiar with FSUIPC and binding everything you can to your Joystick(s) it is exactly that what you would guess :wink:
 * **Action Address**: This, in essence, is your Mapping.
-Here you specify which Offset/Lvar/DataRef to write to or which Macro(s)/Script to run or which Control(s) to send.
+Here you specify which Offset/Lvar/DataRef to write to or which Macro(s)/Script to run or which Controls/Commands/Hvars to send.
 The Syntax is referenced [above](README.md#address-fields).
 For Types with multiple "Targets" (Macro, Control, Lua Flags), multiple Requests will be send to the Sim in fast Sequence.
+* **Toggle Switch**: Only available on the "Display Value with Switch" Action and when either *Control* or *XPCmd* is selected as Action Type.
+When checked, you can specify an *Alternate Action Address* for second Command (Control/XPCmd) to send.
+It is send when the current *Control Status Value* is in it the *Off State* (either by exact Value or Comparison).
+Put in another Way: with that Setting you can two different Commands depending on the current Control's State/Value, e.g. either Pull/Push a Knob or move a Switch up/down.
+* **Alternate Action Address**: Explained in *Toggle Switch*.
 * **Use Delay**: If Control is selected as Action Type, you can check that to have a small Delay of 50ms between the Control-Commands send to the Sim.
 * **Reset Value**: If Lvar is selected as Action Type, you can check that to have the Lvar being reset to the Off-Value after the Button was pressed (the Plugin will set the Lvar to the On-Value for 100ms (controlDelay\*2) and then to the Off-Value).
 Useful for some Cockpit-Buttons which do not stay in the their pushed-Position and reflect that in their Lvar.
 * **On / Off State**: For Lvar, Offset and DataRef you have to specify which Value stands for "On" and which for "Off".
 The Value to be written to the Lvar, Offset or DataRef.
 The Button will toggle between these based on the current Value when pushed ("keyUp") and sends it to the Sim.
 So if the Lvar/Offset is 1, then the Plugin will write a 0.<br/>If it is a Toggle-style Switch which you want to control (there is no On/Off State), write the same Value to both Fields (swap Frequencies e.g.).